Facts About Artist Vincent Van Gogh

 He painted approximately 900 paintings in only about 10 years, that’s amazing!

-When he was a child, Vincent had to walk past a tombstone with his own name on it on the way to school- the tombstone belonged to his brother with the same name who died as an infant.
+Sadly, when he was a child, Vincent had to walk past a tombstone with his own name on it on the way to school- the tombstone belonged to his brother with the same name who died as an infant.

-The story of Van Gogh cutting off his own ear may have actually been false as new evidence suggests it was his friend, Paul Gauguin who cut his earlobe off.
+Throughout his life he had episodes of depression, anxiety, and hallucinations and it has been said that he cut off part of his own ear.
+However, the story of Van Gogh cutting off his own ear may have actually been false as new evidence suggests it was his friend, Paul Gauguin who cut his earlobe off.

-FACT: Van Gogh used LUKAS oil paints and wrote this to his brother Theo about them in 1885:
+Van Gogh used LUKAS oil paints and wrote this to his brother Theo about them in 1885:

 “I have ordered colors from Schoenfeld [LUKAS] in Düsseldorf, as there were some colors which I couldn´t get here…the picture with the potato eaters is not good in some details…I should have had a better result with the mineral blue that I have now [from LUKAS], instead of the old one.”